Tom O'Byrne

-Thomas Francis O'Byrne (30 August 1871 - 30 September 1952) was a New Zealand timber worker, trade unionist and politician.
-He was born in Westbury, Tasmania, Australia in 1871.
+Thomas Francis O'Byrne (30 August 1871 – 30 September 1952) was a New Zealand timber worker, trade unionist and politician.
+He was born in Westbury, Tasmania, Australia in 1871 to Catholic immigrants Ellen Esther Ryan and her farmer husband Thomas O'Byrne.
 From 1934 onwards, he was a member of the Legislative Council.

 In 1935, he was awarded the King George V Silver Jubilee Medal.